Content Map Terms

 British Columbia Specific Information

 The best time to stop using alcohol and drugs is before you get pregnant.
 But sometimes pregnancy is unexpected.
-Since drugs and alcohol can harm your baby in the first weeks of pregnancy, the sooner you can stop, the better.
+Drugs and alcohol can harm your baby in the first weeks of pregnancy, so the sooner you can stop, the better.

 Substance